goloop/trit/README.md

 It's useful package for working with trinary logic in Go!

 Package defines the data type and basic operations of a ternary logic system, often referred to as trinary or ternary logic.
-It supports three states, namely False, Nil, and True, with False represented by  negative number (-1), Nil represented by zero (0), and True represented by positive number (1).
+It supports three states, namely False, Unknown, and True, with False represented by  negative number (-1), Unknown represented by zero (0), and True represented by positive number (1).

 The logic operations NOT, AND, OR, XOR, NAND, NOR, and XNOR are implemented as methods of the Trit type, with each method applying the logic operation on the Trit receiver and a Trit argument to produce a Trit result according to the trinary truth table.

-There are also some useful methods provided for checking the state of a Trit value (IsFalse, IsNil, IsTrue), setting a Trit value from an integer (Set), returning the underlying int8 value of a Trit (Int), and returning a string representation of a Trit value (String).
+There are also some useful methods provided for checking the state of a Trit value (IsFalse, IsUnknown, IsTrue), setting a Trit value from an integer (Set), returning the underlying int8 value of a Trit (Int), and returning a string representation of a Trit value (String).

 Overall, this package can be beneficial in scenarios where a "maybe" or "unknown" state is needed, such as in database systems and logic circuits, and in the construction of trinary computers and balanced ternary systems.